FishOfPrey/Salesforce_Conventions/README.md

 4. Four spaces for indentation.
 5. Indent for readability.

-### Indentation
+## Indentation

 Four spaces should be used as the unit of indentation.
 Spaces for tabs are preferred over tabs for tabs as tabs are inconsistently expressed as four and eight spaces in various tools.
-Additionally web based editor tools, i.e. the developer console, frequently don’t support tabs and convert them on editing.
+Additionally web based editor tools, i.e. the developer console, frequently don't support tabs and convert them on editing.

+**_Note that [indentation contributes to the apex character limit](https://salesforce.stackexchange.com/a/37267/102).
+Spaces versus tabs can become significant with larger code bases_**

 ### Line Length

 Avoid lines longer than 80 characters.
 While large monitors have made this limit less important, many tools either hide parts of lines longer than 80 characters, requiring alternate approaches or a lot of horizontal scrolling.
 For example, bitbucket requires you to scroll horizontally while reviewing code requests for longer lines.

 ### Wrapping Lines

 When an expression will not fit on a single line, break it according to these general principles:

 * Break after a comma
-* Break before an operator>
+* Break before an operator
 * Prefer higher-level breaks to lower-level breaks
 * Align the new line with the beginning of the expression at the same level on the previous line
-*  If the above rules lead to confusing code or to code that’s squished > up against the right margin, just indent 8 spaces instead.
+* If the above rules lead to confusing code or to code that’s squished up against the right margin, just indent 8 spaces instead.

 Examples of breaking method calls
 ```